MyuLi/SST/README.md

 ## Prepare Dataset
 All the testing data are avalibal at [Baidu Disk](https://pan.baidu.com/s/1GqjTFCtNJkkqG4ENyNUFhQ?pwd=azx0) code:azx0.
+Due to the space limitation, we only provide some examples of testing data in [Google Driver](https://drive.google.com/drive/folders/1Rd4L7YsEoHolVcPxaD8kND3fRxviMHay?usp=sharing).
-You can also generate testing samples byyourself through utility/dataset.py.
+You can also generate testing samples by yourself through utility/dataset.py.

 ### ICVL dataset
 * The entire ICVL dataset download link: https://icvl.cs.bgu.ac.il/hyperspectral/